Inverness: Industrial Revolution, the World Wars and end of the millennium

 The Rose Street drill hall was completed in around 1908.

-On 7 September 1921, the first British Cabinet meeting to be held outside London took place in the Inverness Town House, when David Lloyd George, on holiday in Gairloch, called an emergency meeting to discuss the situation in Ireland.
+On 7 September 1921, the first UK Cabinet meeting to be held outside London took place in the Inverness Town House, when David Lloyd George, on holiday in Gairloch, called an emergency meeting to discuss the situation in Ireland.
 The Inverness Formula composed at this meeting was the basis of the Anglo-Irish Treaty.